NeoGranular/lanyon/_posts/2017-01-07-martial-god-chapter-01-72.md

 Although he’d already heard this person’s voice, he’d yet to officially face him.

 Looking from afar, he saw an old man with completely white hair and a face like a withered tree.
-However, his were full of radiance.
+However, his eyes were full of radiance.
 Although they didn’t seem ferocious at all, his prestige didn’t allow many to look straight at him.

  He Yiming could tell at a glance that this old man’s cultivation technique was undoubtedly Withered Tree technique, and he’d already attained the extreme level that was mentioned in the scripture.
 Although this didn't seem the peak of the tenth level, it was not too far away from it.

-Cheng Zhusheng and his son welcomed Xu family’s group with faint smiles before everybody sat down after another round of disturbance.
+Cheng Zhusheng and his son welcomed Xu family’s group with faint smiles.
+Everybody sat down after another round of disturbance.

 Under the lead of their Lord Master, this time, Xu family’s group included Xu Xiangci and Xu Right in addition to Xu Yucai and several other members of third generation.